- About Backward and Forward Compatibility

 Copy the newly generated machine key for later use.

 4. Install UiPath Studio on the unattended machine

 In order to run unattended automations on a machine with a Community License, you need to install

-UiPathStudioSetup.exe on the unattended machine.
-This deploys the Robot in User Mode, meaning that it runs under the user that started it, and has the exact rights as that particular user.
+UiPathStudio.msi on the unattended machine.
+If you opt for the Quick Setup during installation, the Robot is deployed in User Mode, meaning that it runs under the user that started it, and has the exact rights as that particular user.